Can get used to and respond to human voice

 - Communicates aggression through teeth chattering.

-- It Compensates for poor vision using its scent glands to leave a trail, which helps it find its way home.
+- It Compensates for poor vision by using its scent glands to leave a trail, which helps it find its way home.

 - A group of hamsters is called a horde.